 TPS application programs may use semaphores and internal devices in the same way as other RT programs.
 A semaphore is a binary variable which can have one of two values, reserved or unreserved.
 It is reserved and released by the RESRV and RELES monitor calls.
-Semaphores are discussed in chapter 4 of the SINTRAN User's Guide.
+Semaphores are discussed in the SINTRAN Real Time Guide.

 Internal devices are used for the exchange of data between independent programs.
 One of them writes on the device as if it were an external device and the other can then read from the device.
 Devices are reserved and released (program A reserves the output part of the device, program B the input part) and accessed as normal I/O devices.
-As described in section 3.4, these devices can be accessed by FORTRAN programs by either standard I/O statements or monitor calls, whereas COBOL programs must always use monitor calls.
-Internal devices are described in chapter 4 of the SINTRAN User's Guide.
+As described in section 3.4, these devices can be accessed by either standard I/O statements or monitor calls.
+Internal devices are described in the SINTRAN Real Time Guide.

-5 CHECKPOINT-RESTART
+CHECKPOINT-RESTART